blue-person/slowreq/README.md

 ### Operating System Compatibility

 This code has been tested on Windows, Linux, and Termux.
-Although it has not been tested on MacOS, theoretically, it should also work without issues on that system.
+Although it has not been tested on macOS, theoretically, it should also work without issues on that system.

 ## License
 This project is licensed under the Apache License 2.0 - please refer to the LICENSE file for more details.